 - 5.1 The parish council have undertaken a review of the Sutton St Nicholas NDP which was adopted in March 2017.
-This is to ensure that policies are up to date and to take account of changing issues within the plan period. - The revised Sutton St Nicholas Neighbourhood Plan presents detailed policies for development in the Neighbourhood Area up to 2031.
+This is to ensure that policies are up to date and to take account of changing issues within the plan period. - 5.2 The revised Sutton St Nicholas Neighbourhood Plan presents detailed policies for development in the Neighbourhood Area up to 2031.
 All neighbourhood plans are required to be in general conformity with the adopted Herefordshire Core Strategy.
 Proportional growth for development is contained within the Core Strategy Policy RA1 and RA2 and neighbourhood plans will seek to allocate this proportional of development to be in conformity with the Core Strategy. - 5.3 The Plan begins by detailing the vision for the parish over the plan period until 2031 together with 3 objectives to realise that vision.
 These have been reviewed and updated. - 5.4 The initial options for the neighbourhood plan were assessed to determine their environmental impact that could affect the River Wye (including the River Lugg) SAC.
 All of which indicated towards growth however all the options would be seeking to provide proportional growth in line with the Core Strategy.
 Options have been assessed in previous stages of the process and not repeated here.
-The stance and direction of the plan has not changes since its original adoption and the site allocations have been continue into the reviewed plan. - The revised neighbourhood plan also sets out 17 general policies on a variety of topic bases areas including 2 site allocations.
+The stance and direction of the plan has not changes since its original adoption and the site allocations have been continue into the reviewed plan. - 5.5 The revised neighbourhood plan also sets out 17 general policies on a variety of topic bases areas including 2 site allocations.
 These are a mixture of continuing policies form the current adopted NDP, some minor revisions and 11 new policies.
 These are as follows: - Policy SUT1 Sutton St Nicholas settlement boundary (renewed) - Policy SUT2 Land at The Lanes (new policy) - Policy SUT3 Land adjacent to The Linnings (new policy) - Policy SUT4 Housing mix (new policy) - Policy SUT5 Householder development (new policy) - Policy SUT6 Small scale employment (original policy) - Policy SUT7 Agricultural and forestry development (new policy) - Policy SUT8 Communications infrastructure (new policy) - Policy SUT9 Community facilities (original policy) - Policy SUT10 Renewable and low carbon energy (new policy) - Policy SUT11 Water quality in the River Lugg (new policy) - Policy SUT12 Landscape character (original policy) - Policy SUT13 Key views (new policy) - Policy SUT14 Local Green Spaces and public open space (original policy) - Policy SUT15 Green infrastructure (original policy) - Policy SUT16 Building design (new policy)

-- Policy SUT17 Heritage (new policy) - 5.5 The plan has current reached Regulation 14 stage and the report assesses the policies as at March 2022.
+- Policy SUT17 Heritage (new policy)

+- 5.5 The plan has current reached Regulation 16 stage and the report also assesses the policies as at August 2022.
+Three policies have been amended since the initial assessment in March 2022:

+- Policy SUT2 Land at The Lanes

+- Policy SUT13 Key views

+- Policy SUT17 Heritage